TaggrNetwork/Taggr/docs/WHITEPAPER.md

 ### Distribution of minted tokens

-Currently, all users who earn karma become eligible for receiving newly minted `$token_symbol` tokens.
+Currently, all users who earn rewards become eligible for receiving newly minted `$token_symbol` tokens.
+The amount of minted tokens is computed weekly according to the following algorithm:

-On a weekly basis, for every user who rewarded others (the karma donor), $name will generate new tokens limited by donor's  `$token_symbol`  balance divided by the minting ratio  `R`(see below).
+1. For every user `U` who rewarded others, $name will mint new tokens limited by `U`'s  `$token_symbol`  balance divided by the minting ratio  `R` (see below).
-These new tokens will be assigned to all rewarded users weighted by the share of received karma and an additional factor `F`   which depends on receivers    `$token_symbol` balance:
+2. Assign the newly minted tokens to users (rewarded by `U`) weighted by their share of received rewards and an additional factor `F` which depends on receiver's `$token_symbol` balance:

 | Receiver's $token_symbol balance | `F`    |
 | -------------------------------- | ------ |